 Chamaileon is a free, responsive email template builder and editor, created to help businesses design beautiful, responsive and high-quality emails.

 Chamaileon is a tool that was built for flexibility and customization.
-The editor offers a mixture of structure and content elements.
-With advanced styling options most email designs can be built.
+The online email editor offers a mixture of structure and content elements.
+With advanced styling options, most email designs can be built.

-You can find hundreds of different email templates pre-designed and ready to use.
+You can find hundreds of pre-designed responsive email templates and ready to use.

 Structure elements can be nested into each other, so you can add any number of columns in the editor, and you can individually adjust the size of every column by pixels.